CSCfi/fairdata-metax/README.md

 ## Setting up local development environment

-You can also set up the development environment with [Docker-swarm setup](/docs/docker-stack.md) or with [standalone Docker-containers setup](/docs/single-docker-images.md).
+The recommended way to run the development setup is to use [Docker-swarm setup](/docs/docker-stack.md).
+You can also set up the development environment with
+[standalone Docker-containers setup](/docs/single-docker-images.md) or local install documented below.

 ### Python dependencies